Hath0013/confectionery-website/README.md

 - `header`, `header nav`, `header h1`, `header li`, `header nav a`
 - `main`, `h2`, `div`, `section`, `img`, `footer`
 - `modules.css`, `grid.css`, `type.css`, `main.css`
-  <br>And many of the expected classes
+  And many of the expected classes
 - A Google Font
 - At least 1 `background-image`
 - A `background-color` or `color` hover state for the navigation links